orbitalno11/14d-diary/README.md

 # 14D-Diary
-This is the android native application for who work or study at home and haven't nothing to do in their free time. :clock4:
+This is the android native application for who work or study at home and whom have nothing to do. :interrobang:.

 ## Application features